Are you facing foreclosure or mortgage payments you may not be able to afford? Here’s some useful advice to help you:

 DO NOT file for bankruptcy to keep your home without first contacting a lawyer, it may stop foreclosure temporarily but eventually the bankruptcy court may allow your lender to foreclose.
 Beware of scam artists who file for bankruptcy in your name without you knowing, to temporarily stop foreclosure and give you the impression that they are negotiating a new payment with your lender on your behalf.

-If you think you are a victim of a foreclosure rescue scam or a mortgage loan modification company, you should fill out and sign a formal written complaint form with the Arizona Department of Financial Institutions ("DFI")
+If you think you are a victim of a foreclosure rescue scam or a mortgage loan modification company, you should fill out the online complaint form with the Arizona Department of Financial Institutions ("AZDFI"), Consumer Affairs Division.

 If you believe you have been the victim of consumer fraud, you should first contact the company in writing and specifically request the relief that you feel is appropriate.
 It is often best to file your complaint directly with a state or federal agency charged with regulating the person or business who is the subject of your complaint.
 In addition to filing a complaint directly with the regulatory agency, you can also file a complaint online with the Arizona Attorney General's Office.